CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{MGF-softmax Formulation:} We propose MGF-softmax, a novel reformulation of the softmax function that eliminates the need for homomorphic division and maximum subtraction, thereby substantially reducing computational cost. \item \textbf{Theoretical Analysis:} We provide a theoretical analysis establishing key properties of MGF-softmax and an asymptotic bound on its approximation error. \item \textbf{Experimental Validation:} We demonstrate through extensive experiments on Vision Transformers and a large language model that MGF-softmax achieves inference accuracy close to exact softmax while significantly reducing inference cost under homomorphic encryption. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{CGF-softmax Formulation:} We propose CGF-softmax, a novel reformulation of the softmax function that eliminates the need for homomorphic division and maximum subtraction, thereby substantially reducing computational cost. \item \textbf{Theoretical Analysis:} We provide a theoretical analysis establishing key properties of CGF-softmax and an asymptotic bound on its approximation error. \item \textbf{Experimental Validation:} We demonstrate through extensive experiments on Vision Transformers and a large language model that CGF-softmax achieves inference accuracy close to exact softmax while significantly reducing inference cost under homomorphic encryption. \end{itemize}